pwyoon/pwyoon.github.io/_pages/modeling.md

 classes: wide
 ---

-Selected runway work, fashion imagery, and digitals.
+How I got to start modeling is a long story.
+In the meantime, please enjoy this selection of runway work, fashion imagery, and digitals :)

 ## Parsons BFA Fashion Show — Class of 2026 Graduation